 L. monocytogenes is contracted by eating food contaminated with the bacteria.
 This specific pathogen is also very hardy and can grow in a wide range of environments; temperatures from 39°F (4°C) (the temperature of your refrigerator) to 98.6°F (37°C) (your bodies internal temperature), wet damp areas such as drains, and has varying incubation periods of three to 70 days.

-Listeria statistically is one of the most fatal bacteria, with death rates near 25%, this in comparison to Salmonella which has mortality rates of less than 1%.
+Due to the large incubation period, it makes it difficult to investigate and determine where the contaminated food originated.
+For this reason, Listeria statistically is one of the most fatal bacteria, with death rates near 25%, this in comparison to Salmonella which has mortality rates of less than 1%.
 In the US it is estimated 1,600 people are infected each year.